Home » Drill String » Bending Strength Ratio BSR In Drilling String BHA

 Bending Strength Ratio BSR In Drilling String BHA

-In General, Bending Strength ratio BSR is a ratio of the relative stiffness of the box to the pin for a given connection.
-The predominant consideration, especially in selecting larger Bottom Hole Assembly BHA connections is (BSR).
-In Drill String Design If we select a connection with either a pin or box that is out of balance with the other member, we tend to increase the stress level and accelerate fatigue in the weaker member.
-In this article we will discuss its recommended ranges.
-Also you can download bending stress strength ratio calculator.
+In General, the Bending Strength ratio BSR is the ratio of the relative stiffness of the box to the pin for a given connection.
+The predominant consideration, especially in selecting larger Bottom Hole Assembly BHA connections, is (BSR).
+In Drill String Design, If we select a connection with either a pin or box that is out of balance with the other member, we tend to increase the stress level and accelerate fatigue in the weaker member.
+In this article, we will discuss its recommended ranges.
+Also, you can download the bending stress strength ratio calculator.

 Bending Stress Ration Ranges